 - Two of Tex Avery's MGM shorts, "Wags to Riches" and "Ventriloquist Cat", were remade for Cinemascope as "Millonaire Droopy" and "Cat's Meow" by using the original animation and reformatting it for widescreen.
 Tex got screen credit despite having left the studio years earlier.

-- Family Guy in-universe example: Carter offers to help Lois if Peter does a shot-for-shot remake of Liar Liar.
+- In-universe example: Carter offers to help Lois if Peter does a shot-for-shot remake of Liar Liar.

 - In 1967, Warner Bros., having re-acquired all the black-and-white Looney Tunes that were distributed by Sunset Films (later Guild Films), had 75 of those cartoons sent to Korea to be redrawn and embellished in color.
 It was slipshod to say the least; sound synchronisation faltered at times, objects were off-color, the trace jobs were sloppy (it was done on six-field cels as opposed to the normal 10-fields), and some animation was eliminated altogether.